These images are winners in 2020 monthly club member competitions.

 She donated and carved the trophy, a wood sculpture engraved with the winning club’s name, but the reason she chose a bird is not known.
 The trophy is perched on the podium at our club meetings, but is currently nesting elsewhere to avoid COVID-19.

-Bird image courtesy of Dallas Camera Club; history courtesy of Becky Scott and Robert Chura.
+Bird image courtesy of Dallas Camera Club; history courtesy of Lifetime Members Becky Scott and Robert Chura.

 As we continue with public health precautions for Covid-19, your Contest Committee has made these changes to contests until we can resume meeting in person.

 The digital contest will continue as usual.
 So please continue to participate and turn in your images by midnight of the first Thursday of the month.
 Monthly entrieswill be published on the website by the second Thursday meeting.

 Be sure to follow Corona virus (COVID-19) precautions: stay home if you are coughing or feel sick or think you may have been exposed, cough and sneeze into your elbow rather than your hands, don’t shake hands, don’t touch your face, use hand sanitizer.